crismali/magic_lamp/README.md

 dom elements from previous loads.
 It will hit the network only on the first request for a given fixture.
 If you never want `load` to hit the network, call `MagicLamp.preload()` before your specs.

+The call to get your template is completely synchronous.

 Example:
 ```js
   beforeEach(function() {